Cookie Monster Ice Cream

 Instructions

-- Pour cream mixture into an ice cream maker and churn according to the manufacturer’s directions.
-Once the ice cream has reached a soft-serve consistency, add the chopped Oreos and chocolate chip cookie bites.
-Mix by hand if necessary.
-Pour ice cream into a freezer-safe container and freeze until solid.
+- Pour chilled cream mixture into prepared ice cream maker and churn according to the manufacturer’s directions.
+Once the ice cream has reached a soft-serve consistency, add the chopped Oreos and cookie dough bites.
+Fold in by hand if necessary.

 Notes